 "an extremely impressive partner who is a pleasure to work with and who is fantastic at managing the complex dynamics of large banking litigation."Chambers UK 2019

 He acts for banks and funds, particularly in high value disputes relating to loan structures, structured finance and derivatives, many of which have cross-jurisdictional elements and often managing large teams and competing priorities.
-Most recently he has been part of a cross-office, cross-practice team advising a financial institution on a cyber incident, including leading on litigation aspects in the UK.
+Most recently he has been part of a cross-office, cross-practice team advising a financial institution on a cybersecurity incident, including leading on litigation aspects in the UK.
 He has also advised on cases for financial institutions involving allegations of mis-selling, misconduct, misrepresentation, deceit, fraud, breach of duty, contractual interpretation and breach of transactional documentation, as well as on matters of enforcement, rectification and restitution.
 He is co-leader of the firm’s International Banking and Financial Litigation Action Group.
 Ian also acts for licensed insolvency practitioners, noteholders, lenders, creditors, directors and borrowers in contentious insolvency matters.

 He joined Mayer Brown in 1990.

 - Advising UBS in respect of claims relating to synthetic CDOs and related credit default swaps, including jurisdiction challenge and related proceedings in Germany

 UBS AG, London Branch & Anor v Kommunale Wasserwerke Leipzig GmbH EWHC 2566 (Comm), NLJR 1492, All ER (D) 176 (Oct).

 - Advising Spanish real estate investment fund in litigation concerning breaches of loan documentation including material adverse change and the construction of a London hotel and successful outcome after 9 week trial